AgnostiqHQ/covalent/doc/TUTORIAL_GUIDELINES.md

 1. A subfolder named `assets`
 2. A Jupyter notebook called `source.ipynb`
 3. A requirements file, `requirements.txt`, listing the python packages and their version numbers required to execute the tutorial.
+4. Datasets should be stored in the `assets` folder.

 ```
 - tutorial_example